M0scode/skills-github-pages/index.md

 # Welcome to My GitHub Pages!

 ## 👋 About Me
-Hi, I'm [Your Name], a Data Scientist passionate about Machine Learning, NLP, and Data Analytics.
+Hi, I'm Sandiso Magwaza, a Data Scientist passionate about Machine Learning, NLP, and Data Analytics.

 ## 🚀 Projects
 - **Anime Recommender System**: A machine-learning-based recommendation engine.
 [View on GitHub](#)